 Engaging, Delightful, Knowledgeable, Funny

 These are just a few words used to describe Jo Ellen Meyers Sharp.
-As “The Hoosier Gardener,” Jo Ellen travels the United States, presenting a diverse array of topics to experienced and novice gardeners, new homeowners, and curious individuals.
+As “The Hoosier Gardener,” Jo Ellen travels the United States, presenting an array of topics to experienced and novice gardeners, new homeowners, and curious individuals.
+She speaks at libraries, garden clubs, public gardens, home and garden shows, Master Gardener groups, and horticulture industry events.

 She is longtime, self-identified hort-a-holic known for her practical, down-to-earth advice and humorous delivery.
 “My eyes are too big for my yard,” she says.
 “You just can’t ever have enough plants.”